Temple Cancer Center

 This accredited facility offers a full complement of radiation oncology services including:

-- Two Siemens Oncor Multi-leaf Collimator Linear Accelerators which precisely treat cancer utilizing finely focused radiation beams
+Elekta Infinity Linear Accelerator with Agility Multi-leaf Collimator which precisely treats cancer utilizing finely focused radiation beams

-- The first permanent PET/CT scanner in the area for detecting abnormalities in the body
+PET/CT scanner for detecting cancer in the body and for treatment planning

 The Temple Cancer Center prides itself on treating the whole patient, not just the disease, by educating the patient on radiation therapy, nutrition, and the psycho-social aspects of having cancer.